sotoseattle/Primo/README.md

 - gathering all the variables of the resulting multiplication factor (union of all sorted variables)
 - inserting new axis in each factor for each new variable that it doesn't have.
 This way both factors will have the same axes, in the same order (by the way, this is the reason why we needed a way to sort random variables by id).
 This is accomplished with simple rotations of the NArray.
-- expanding the values ndarray on each new axis by simply repeating existing values a number of times equal to the cardinality of the axi's variable.
+- expanding the values ndarray on each new axis by simply repeating existing values a number of times equal to the cardinality of the axis variable.

 Continuing with the graphic example, to expand our previous factor (variables v1 and v2) by another variable (v3) we would start with the 2D values along axes v1, v2.
 Then we add a third dimension for v3.